-Answer: Those are employees, contractors, or service vendors who are deemed to be trustworthy enough for access (cyber or physical) to critical cyber security assets, as defined by the standard.
+Answer: Employees, contractors or service vendors who are deemed to be trustworthy enough for access (cyber or physical) to critical cyber security assets, as defined by the standard.
 They will have been trained and screened per this section of the standard.
-All others who are unscreened per the standard should be escorted or otherwise supervised when being provided access to critical cyber security assets.
+All others should be escorted or otherwise supervised when being provided access to critical cyber security assets.

-5. Question: What does "for cause" mean in section 2.4.5, under Background Screening?
+5. Question: What does "for cause" mean in under Background Screening?

-Answer: That is any situation that comes to management's attention that would void an employee's, contractor's, or services vendor's right to access, either on or off the job.
+Answer: "For cause" means any situation that comes to management's attention that would void an employee's, contractor's, or services vendor's right to access, either on or off the job.
 Typically, this is gross misconduct such as a misdemeanor or felony conviction, but it can include disciplinary action that impugns the reliability of the employee.

-6. Question: What are "adverse employment actions" referred to in section 2.4.4, under Background Screening?
+6. Question: What are "adverse employment actions" referred to under Background Screening?

-Answer: This could be the rescinding of a job offer or transfer due to derogatory information that surfaces as part of the screening process, such as a criminal conviction, violent tendencies, dishonesty, unethical behavior, etc. Criminal convictions themselves are not necessarily a bar to employment, but the non-disclosure of conviction may be.
+Answer: Adverse employment actions could include rescinding of a job offer or transfer due to derogatory information that surfaces as part of the screening process, such as a criminal conviction, violent tendencies, dishonesty, unethical behavior, etc. Criminal convictions themselves are not necessarily a bar to employment, but the non-disclosure of conviction may be.
 Other factors include the length of time since the infraction, the nature of the infraction, the applicant's employment record since the infraction, etc. Further guidance is contained in publications such as the "LPA Background Check Protocol" previously referenced.